Greg-McHugh/event-website/README.md

    $sudo pip install django

 2. For this project, I used MySQL.
 Make sure mysql and the necessary module are installed.
-   $sudo apt-get install mysql-server
-   $sudo apt-get install python-mysqldb
+   $sudo apt-get install mysql-server python-mysqldb

 2. In event-website/RSOsystem/RSOsystem/settings.py, you will need to change: